TheRealBanana/SatPassList/README.md

                         Time-frame to look for passes in (in hours).
 Default is 24.
   -e ELEVATIONLIMIT, --elevationlimit ELEVATIONLIMIT
                         Filter out all passes with max elevations lower than this (in degrees).
 Default is 0.
+  -s STARTTIME, --starttime STARTTIME
+                        Sets the start date and time for the generated satellite pass schedule.
+This value is in seconds since the unix epoch.
+Only dates between year 2000 and 2100 are accepted.
+Default value is the current time and date.
 ```